learndatalab/learndatalab.github.io/_pages/home.md

 <!--We are a dynamic research group at the [Sungkyunkwan University (SKKU)](https://en.wikipedia.org/wiki/Sungkyunkwan_University).
 Our aim is to develop Machine Learning and Data Mining models for Interconnected Data (e.g., human interactions, knowledge graphs, educational logs, multi-modal graphs, and multi-sensor data), as well as trustworthy and explainable AI for generative and graph-based models.
 We also focus on Natural Language Processing (e.g., knowledge-enhanced large language models (LLMs), knowledge editing for LLMs, watermarking for LLMs, and logical/symbolic reasoning).
 Our current research topics include self-supervised graph learning, multi-modal learning, question answering, knowledge tracing, and recommender systems.-->
 <!--#### About Us  -->
+LearnData Lab develops machine learning systems that enable AI to reason over complex relational data.

-We are a dynamic research group at [Sungkyunkwan University (SKKU)](https://en.wikipedia.org/wiki/Sungkyunkwan_University).
-Our mission is to advance machine learning, data mining, and trustworthy AI for graph-structured data, bridging foundational theory and real-world applications.
+We are a research group in the Department of Software at  [Sungkyunkwan University (SKKU)](https://en.wikipedia.org/wiki/Sungkyunkwan_University), led by Prof. Hogun Park.
+Our work focuses on machine learning, data mining, and trustworthy AI for graph-structured data.

+We study how intelligent systems can learn from and reason over structured information such as social networks, knowledge graphs, and multi-modal relational data.
+Our research spans graph representation learning, explainable AI, and knowledge-enhanced machine learning.

+Our goal is to build reliable and interpretable AI systems that bridge theoretical advances in machine learning with real-world applications.

 #### Research Areas

 ##### 1. Machine Learning and Data Mining for Graph-Structured Data
-We develop models designed to handle complex data sources such as human interactions, knowledge graphs, ontologies, educational logs, multi-modal graphs, and multi-sensor data.
-Their applications include GraphRAG, reasoning, multi-agent learning, and agent orchestration.
+We study algorithms capable of modeling complex relational information that arises in social and interaction networks, knowledge graphs and ontologies, educational and behavioral logs, multi-modal graphs, and multi-sensor data.
+By developing scalable graph representation learning techniques, we aim to enable AI systems that can understand and reason over large-scale relational structures.
+These methods support emerging applications such as GraphRAG, knowledge-grounded reasoning, multi-agent learning, and agent orchestration over structured data.

 ##### 2. Explainable, Robust, and Trustworthy AI
-Our research emphasizes building AI systems that are both interpretable and reliable, with a focus on deep learning models.
-Our work spans post-hoc explainers, mechanistic interpretability, knowledge-enhanced LLMs, knowledge editing, neural watermarking techniques, and both logical and symbolic reasoning.
+Our work seeks to improve the transparency and reliability of modern deep learning models by developing methods for interpretability and model understanding.
+This includes research on post-hoc explainability for graph neural networks, mechanistic interpretability of large language models, knowledge-enhanced LLMs, and knowledge editing techniques.
+We also study neural watermarking, model provenance, and approaches that integrate logical and symbolic reasoning with modern machine learning to ensure AI systems remain reliable and accountable in real-world environments.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->